By Kara Mullaley

 The opportunities above depend heavily on real-time data, and the need for lower latency and higher bandwidth becomes much more critical.
 This, in turn, drives the need for edge computing to enable critical data to be transferred quickly.

-Whether you need support with current data demands or you’re planning for the future, I can assist.
+Whether you need help with current network demands or planning for the future, we can help.

 The early development of cellular networks leveraged macro towers using lower-wavelength spectr4um capable of covering wide physical areas, positioning some up to 25 miles apart (if topology allowed).
 Towers, however, couldn't be placed everywhere, and small cells and radio heads were increasingly deployed to get the radio closer to the user.